iron-io/docs/mq/reference/push_queues/index.md

 Error queues are used to get information about messages that we were unable to deliver due to errors/failures while trying to push a message.

 ### To create an error queue
-post to your push queue post the a message with the "error_queue" option defined.
+post to your push queue a message with the "error_queue" option defined.

 ```
 {"push_type":"multicast/unicast",